-- Learn the concept of slope and deflection in determinate beams - Understand the stresses in obligue plane and to study continuous beams. - Study the energy theorems. - Gain knowledge on columns and cylinders. - Acquire the knowledge on shafts and springs integration method, Macaulay's method, Moment area method and Conjugate beam method.
-UNIT II - PRINCIPAL STRESSES AND STATICALLY INDETERMINATE 9+3 Hours BEAMS
+- Learn the concept of slope and deflection in determinate beams - Understand the stresses in oblique plane and to study continuous beams. - Study the energy theorems. - Gain knowledge on columns and cylinders. - Acquire the knowledge on shafts and springs

 UNIT I - DEFLECTION OF STATICALLY DETERMINATE BEAMS